mdaffin/disconnected.systems/_drafts/bare-metal-rust-on-the-teensy-3.1.md

 At this point we are able to build a rust program by downloading the rust core, compiling it then compiling `src/main.rs` against the new rust core.
-If you want to take this approch I recommend reading [this blog post](http://www.hashmismatch.net/2015/05/18/pragmatic-bare-metal-rust.html) but in this post we are going to look at compiling our program with cargo.
+If you want to take this approach I recommend reading [this blog post](http://www.hashmismatch.net/2015/05/18/pragmatic-bare-metal-rust.html) but in this post we are going to look at compiling our program with cargo.